List of EastEnders characters introduced in 2014: Lee Carter

-During Christmas and the New Year after Johnny's departure to go travelling, Lee and Nancy become paranoid about the situation between their parents and Dean, who believe that Dean has done something wrong.
+During Christmas and the New Year following Johnny's departure to go travelling, Lee and Nancy become paranoid about the situation between their parents and Dean, who believe that Dean has done something wrong.
 Lee and Nancy are left in charge of The Queen Vic for several weeks while Mick and Linda go on holiday.
 Nancy is determined to know what Dean has done, but Shirley and Tina refuse to talk to Nancy without Mick and Linda's consent.
 When Shirley moves Dean in, Nancy is upset by this and Lee tries to talk Nancy into accepting Dean's presence while Mick and Linda are away.
 After throwing a party, Mick and Linda later return and are horrified to see Shirley behind the bar and Dean drinking in The Queen Vic.
 After reporting Dean to the police, Linda finally reveals to Lee and Nancy that Dean raped her and it is possible that he could be the father of Linda's unborn baby.
 Lee is angry to learn of this news and is determined to make Dean pay.
 Both Lee and Mick's tempers worsen when Dean continues to harass them and their family.
 Lee and Dean fight in the street when Dean denies attacking Linda and Mick makes it clear to Dean and Shirley to stay away from The Queen Vic, although Shirley decides to instead stand by him when Dean disappears for a few weeks.
 Lee is later happy when Linda proposes to Mick, who accepts.

 Lee and his family are upset to learn that Stan has died after he was diagnosed with terminal prostate cancer.
 The feud between Dean, Shirley and Mick continues, which begins to cause disruption for the other members of the Carter family.
 Dean is arrested on suspicion of breaking his bail conditions, but he is later released from prison.
 Linda gives birth to a baby boy, later named Ollie (Jack Tilley), after falling down the stairs and Lee is struggling to come to terms with the possibility that the baby may only be his half-brother.
 Mick talks Lee round to accepting the fact that the baby may be Dean's but he will always be the baby's brother, half or not.
 Lee is later relieved when he learns that Ollie is not Dean's, and visits Linda and Ollie in hospital, with the company of Nancy and Whitney.